EXCLUSIVE-Kuwait woos foreign investors by suspending offset scheme

 * Borr raises $800 mln in equity (Recasts, adds comment, background, bullets, detail)

-KUWAIT, Sept 9 Kuwait has suspended a programme under which foreign winners of big government contracts are required to invest in the local economy, its finance minister said on Tuesday, as it tries to attract more overseas companies to the Gulf state.
+KUWAIT, Sept 9 Kuwait is suspending a programme under which foreign winners of big government contracts are required to invest in the local economy, its finance minister said on Tuesday, as it tries to attract more overseas companies to the Gulf state.

 "This is why we've frozen it to make sure it is not an obstacle for those firms to come in."

-Once seen as a Middle East trailblazer, Kuwait's economy has marked time since the trauma of Iraq's 1990-91 occupation, lagging behind more dynamic trade hubs such as Dubai and Doha.

-Kuwait's leaders point to political deadlock in parliament that makes it difficult to approve large projects involving foreign investment.
-But many observers say that the government's frequent personnel changes, layers of bureaucracy and general ennui are also to blame.

-The so-called offset programme was introduced in 1992 as a way of weaning Kuwait off its reliance on oil and foreign manpower, giving it access to new technologies and training.
+The so-called offset programme was introduced in 1992 as a way of weaning Kuwait off its reliance on oil and gaining access to new technologies and training.

-Offset obligations apply to military contracts of a value equal to or above 3 million Kuwaiti dinars ($10.5 million), civil/government contracts of a value equal to or above 10 million dinars and downstream oil/gas contracts.
+According to a 2012 U.S. State Department Investment Climate statement for Kuwait, offset obligations were applied to military contracts of a value equal to or above 3 million Kuwaiti dinars ($10.5 million), civil/government contracts of a value equal to or above 10 million dinars, and downstream oil/gas contracts.

-Foreign suppliers must invest 35 per cent of the contract value in an approved offset business venture, according to the website of the Kuwait Direct Investment Promotion Authority.

-Unlike offset arrangements in Saudi Arabia and the United Arab Emirates (UAE), which have tended to be limited to military contracts, Kuwait's programme applies also to civilian contracts signed with Kuwaiti government entities.

-Diplomats say the suspension disclosed by the minister affected both defence and civil contracts.

-Critics of the scheme said it favoured multinational companies able to absorb offset costs by using economies of scale and that it required smaller exporters to divert precious management resources.
+Critics of the scheme said it favoured multinational companies able to absorb offset costs by using economies of scale, and required smaller exporters to divert precious management resources.

-"We need to revise it and then, later on, implement it in a more moderate way, which we believe will help inviting those international firms," the minister said.
+"We need to revise it and then, later on, implement it with a more moderate way which we believe will help inviting those international firms," the minister said.

-"I wouldn't see more than six months," Saleh said when asked when the new rules would be ready.
+"I wouldn't see more than 6 months," Saleh said, when asked when the new rules would be ready.

-Part of an organisation's offset obligation can be fulfilled through the purchase of goods and services of Kuwaiti national origin, according to a 2010 study by the National Bank of Kuwait.
-But these purchases should not be related to the supply contract that is initially subject to the scheme.
-(1 US dollar = 0.2866 Kuwaiti dinar) (Reporting by David French and Ahmed Hagagy; Writing by William Maclean; Editing by Mark Potter and David Goodman)
+(1 US dollar = 0.2866 Kuwaiti dinar) (Reporting by David French and Ahmed Hagagy; Writing by William Maclean; Editing by Mark Potter)

 * Borr raises $800 mln in equity (Recasts, adds comment, background, bullets, detail)